sergeysychov/behaviour_inject/README.md

 <a href="#table">Back to contents</a>

 Sometimes it might be suitable to have separate set of dependencies for some part of your scene hierarchy without creating global context.
 So here's the way of doing it.
 There is component called **HierarchyContext**.
 If you place it on some gameObject all his children recursively will have access to this context.
-Basically HierarchyContext provides link to one of known global contexts, but you can **override** it this way
+Basically HierarchyContext provides link to one of known global contexts, but you can **override** it.

 ```csharp
 using BehaviourInject;